gamechanger/dusty/docs/installation.md

 ## Installation

 We provide a install script with each release.
+The install script should work to install Dusty from scratch, as well as to update Dusty to a new version.

 This install script takes the following actions:

 * Downloads the Dusty binary, and places it at `/usr/local/bin/dusty`
 * Unloads any existing Dusty Daemon plist from `/System/Library/LaunchDaemons/org.gamechanger.dusty.plist`
 * Downloads our plist file to the same location
-* Runs dusty with `--preflight-only`, which will check some components of your system setup
+* Runs Dusty with `--preflight-only`, which will check some components of your system setup
 * Loads the plist that was downloaded, if the previous step was successful

-To download and run this install script, run
+To download and run this install script:
 ```
 bash -c "`curl -L https://github.com/gamechanger/dusty/releases/download/0.1.1/install.sh`"
 ```